-4 The authors thank Abby Lemert, B.S.E., M.Sc., M.A., Yale Law School Class of 2023 for her expert editing and research assistance.
+The authors thank Abby Lemert, B.S.E., M.Sc., M.A., Yale Law School Class of 2023 for her expert editing and research assistance.

-5 Omidyar Network and the James S. and James L. Knight Foundation have provided funding and other support for this paper and other forthcoming papers relating to regulation of digital platforms.
-Amelia Fletcher's work was partly supported by the Economic and Social Research Council [grant number ES/P008976/1].
-Omidyar Network employs one of the authors of this paper.
+Authors' full titles and conflict disclosures can be found in Disclosures Regarding Authors' Conflicts of Interest, 40 YALE J. ON REGUL.
+1121 (2023) [https://perma.cc/PD3D-PUQY].
+Omidyar Network and the James S. and James L. Knight Foundation have provided funding and other support for this Article and other forthcoming Articles relating to regulation of digital platforms.
+Amelia Fletcher's work was partly supported by the Economic and Social Research Council (Grant No. ES/P008976/1).
+Omidyar Network employed one of the authors of this Article at the time an earlier version was made public.